dluman/PyFactory/README.md

 The module should make a new file in the current working directory: `ItemCopy.py` whose `__str__` magic will report to you that it's a _copy_ (the above example changes the value of the `copy` instance variable).

+As of a couple of minor versions ago (of course I forget which), you may not _remove_ things from the template by name _and_ add inhertiances (well, as of `0.6.0` at least).

 ## Notes